I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ne-ntddndis--ndis-switch-nic-type.md

 </p>

-<p>For more information on the types of network adapters that connect to extensible switch ports, see <a href="NULL">Hyper-V Extensible Switch Network Adapters</a>.
+<p>For more information on the types of network adapters that connect to extensible switch ports, see <a href="netvista.hyper_v_extensible_switch_network_adapters">Hyper-V Extensible Switch Network Adapters</a>.

 </p>